HUPO-PSI/mzQC/docs/pages/worked-examples/example_batch_correction.md

 This provides detailed information for each individual run, ensuring granularity in quality control.

-The quantification datapoints used in this analysis are the MS1 feature areas (`MS:1001844`) of the detected metabolites.
-This is important to note in the mzQC metadata, since the metric definition (`MS:4000103`) for the used method calls for the specification of the chosen type of quantification data points (children of `MS:1001805`).
-Hence, we define the value of `MS:4000103` in the cvParameter section of the mzQC metadata **only** as `MS:1001844`.
-The value in the qualityMetric is as defined in the metric term.
+Note also the interplay between configuration settings in the `metadata` section and metrics in the `qualityMetrics` section.
+The QC metric records the number of identified quantification points, but does not explicitly specify how the quantification information should be calculated.
+Hence, this is explicitly specified as the MS1 feature areas (`MS:1001844`) of the detected metabolites using a matching `cvParameter` in the `metadata` section with as value the corresponding controlled vocabulary (CV) accession.

 ### Analysis of all runs